cliambrown/nhl_trades/README.md

 I've only included the bare bones of this project, because this was just one page from my personal site (https://cliambrown.com).
 If you have any questions about the code or what's missing, please feel free to contact me! https://cliambrown.com/contact/

-I also didn't include the PHP script that gets all of the trade data from the database, but it just returns a javascript file that repeatedly calls nhlTrades.addTrade({tradeDataHere}).
+I also didn't include the PHP script that gets all of the trade data from the database, but it just returns a javascript file that repeatedly calls nhlTrades.addTrade().